Crashenterminate/EmuPi-Classic/README.md

 macOS Mojave 10.14.4

 Building the default branch requires Xcode 14.1 and macOS Monterey 12.5.
+(No already-built versions)